20 Iced Coffee Drinks to Jump-Start Your Day

 Spike your iced coffee with a tropical flair in this super easy recipe.
 All you need is coconut-flavored vodka to add to your tall glass of coffee, cream, and ice.
 Then top with whipped cream and a sprinkling of toasted coconut.

 Turn your favorite coffee cookie into a boozy concoction.
-Amaretto liqueur and Pernod, an anise-flavored liqueur, combine to recreate the flavor of biscotti.
-This recipe, which makes eight servings, is perfect as an after-dinner treat.
+Amaretto liqueur and crushed almond-flavored cookies combine to recreate the flavor of biscotti.
+This recipe, which makes a single serving, is perfect as an after-dinner treat.

 Bourbon with maraschino liqueur, demerara syrup, and a few dashes of absinthe combine with cooled brewed coffee for a cozy and well-crafted iced coffee cocktail.

 Check out more ways to quench your thirst with these drink-centric Yummly articles.